Cycling through the Winter

 Mapping your ride out with a good cycling GPS will help you to plan rides on flat roads.
 You should also consider riding loops closer to home in case the weather really does turn and you end up needing to end the ride earlier than anticipated.

-We offer some great deals on Garmins and the fantastic Xplova device is in stock now!
+We offer some great deals on Garmins and Polar devices.

 4. Dress with Layers